The Persona of a Great Design Leader

-We might work in a completely different organizations and on completely different products, but some aspects of being a design leader remain the same:
+We might work in completely different organizations and with entirely different products, but some aspects of being a design leader remain the same:

 Design leaders design indirectly – through the work of their teams.

-Having said that – most design leaders, including yours truly, continue to tinker in small weekend side projects.
+Having said that – most design leaders, including yours truly, continue to tinker with small weekend side projects.
 Why?
 Because we absolutely love it.

 2. Great design leaders are empathetic and generous with their time

-The main task of a design leader is firing herself from a design job.
+A design leader’s primary function is firing themselves from a design job–they need to get out of the way so others can do great work.
 The best design leader must become the worst designer on the team.

-Growing the abilities of the team is the shortest way to scaling design in an organization.
+Growing the team’s abilities is the shortest way to scaling design in an organization.
 Unfortunately, it’s not an easy task.
 It requires time and a saintly amount of empathy.
 You have to be there for your team and help them become much better than you are.